catalystcalifornia/fresnoripa/README.md

 ## Citation

 Suggested report citation: Catalyst California and Fresno Building Healthy Communities.
-“Traffic Stops and Race: An Analysis of Police Stops in Fresno.”
-2025.
+"Driven by Bias: An Analysis of Police Stops in Fresno" 2025.  https://fresnobhc.org/driven-by-bias-fresno-pd-report

 <p align="right">(<a href="#top">back to top</a>)</p>